Lincoln Award – Explore

 This first section of the Lincoln Award is all about exploring your skills, strengths, motivations, and career options.

-Step 4: Continue onto the Develop section of the Lincoln Award
+Step 4: Continue onto the next level- Develop

-From your Skills Map you will have a clear idea of the activities you would like to complete to develop your experience and skills.
-See below for more inspiration on the kinds of activities you can complete in the next stage of your Lincoln Award.
+From your results and reflection, you should have a good idea of the activities you would like to complete to develop your experiences and skills.
+See below for more inspiration on the types of activity you could complete in the next stage of your Lincoln Award.
+You can find details of specific activities on the Develop page here;

 Skills Development